We offer a wide variety of fact sheets on women's health topics

 Water birth at the Women’s

-At the Royal Women’s Hospital you can choose to labour and birth in water if it is considered safe for you and your baby.
-You can use the following information to have a discussion with your doctor or midwife at your next clinic appointment.
+At the Royal Women’s Hospital, you can choose to labour and/or give birth in water if it’s safe for you and your baby.
+This information will help you discuss your options with your doctor or midwife.

 -